NVIDIA-RTX/NRD/README.md

 # RECOMMENDATIONS AND BEST PRACTICES: LESSER TIPS

+**[NRD]** All denoising and path-tracing best practices are in *NRD sample*.

+**[NRD]** Use "debug" *NRD* during development, it has many useful debug checks saving from common pitfalls.

+**[NRD]** Read all comments in `NRDDescs.h`, `NRDSettings.h` and `NRD.hlsli`.

 **[NRD]** The *NRD API* has been designed to support integration into native VULKAN apps.
-If the RHI you work with is DX11-like, not all provided data will be needed.
+If the RHI you work with is DX11-like, not all provided data will be needed. `NRDIntegration.hpp` can be used as a guide demonstrating how to map NRD API to a Vulkan-like RHI.

-**[NRD]** Read all comments in `NRDDescs.h`, `NRDSettings.h` and `NRD.hlsli`.

-**[NRD]** If you are unsure of which parameters to use - use defaults via `{}` construction.
-It helps to improve compatibility with future versions and offers optimal IQ, because default settings are always adjusted by recent algorithmic changes.

 **[NRD]** *NRD* requires linear roughness and world-space normals.
 See `NRD.hlsli` for more details and supported customizations.

 **[NRD]** *NRD* requires non-jittered matrices.

 **[NRD]** Most denoisers do not write into output pixels outside of `CommonSettings::denoisingRange`.
+A hack - if there are areas (besides sky), which don't require denoising (for example, casting a specular ray only if roughness is less than some threshold), providing `viewZ > CommonSettings::denoisingRange` in **IN\_VIEWZ** texture for such pixels will effectively skip denoising.
+Additionally, the data in such areas won't contribute to the final result.

 **[NRD]** When upgrading to the latest version keep an eye on `ResourceType` enumeration.
 The order of the input slots can be changed or something can be added, you need to adjust the inputs accordingly to match the mapping.
 Or use *NRD integration* to simplify the process.

-**[NRD]** Functions `XXX_FrontEnd_PackRadianceAndHitDist` perform optional `NAN/INF` clearing of the input signal.
+**[NRD]** Functions `NRD.hlsli/XXX_FrontEnd_PackRadianceAndHitDist` perform optional `NAN/INF` clearing of the input signal.
 There is a boolean to skip these checks.

 **[NRD]** All denoisers work with positive RGB inputs (some denoisers can change color space in *front end* functions).
 For better image quality, HDR color inputs need to be in a sane range [0; 250], because the internal pipeline uses FP16 and *RELAX* tracks second moments of the input signal, i.e. `x^2` must fit into FP16 range.
 If the color input is in a wider range, any form of non-aggressive color compression can be applied (linear scaling, pow-based or log-based methods). *REBLUR* supports wider HDR ranges, because it doesn't track second moments.
 Passing pre-exposured colors (i.e. `color * exposure`) is not recommended, because a significant momentary change in exposure is hard to react to in this case.